vibhanshusindhu/agn-redshift/README.md

 autoML experiments with AGN data.

-to be expanded further for Optical and X-Ray GRB data.
+expanded further for Optical and X-Ray GRB data.